 RFID readers can capture hundreds of transponders simultaneously.
 Barcodes must be scanned one at a time.

 RFID tags are robust and discreet

 Not only can RFID tags be incredibly small in size (<1 mm).
 They can also be scanned reliably even if they are covered with dirt or if they are damaged on the outside.
 For barcode labels, these factors are most likely to result in scan errors.

 The information stored on RFID chips can be changed, enhanced, overwritten or deleted as needed.
 Barcodes, once printed, cannot be edited.
 Furthermore, barcode labels are usually not reused.

 Additional memory can be added to an RFID transponder in order to store more data to an object (e.g. production data, maintenance data, characteristics) for advanced queries or targeted searches.
 Barcodes can only contain a limited number of characters.

 Supplementary sensors provide more insight

 RFID chips can be coupled with special sensors to monitor, store and transmit data about environmental influences such as temperature, humidity or UV light.

 Several security measures for authentication, encryption and copy protection are possible with RFID technology.

-Does this mean that barcodes are dead?
 Of course not!
 Both methods play to their strengths in various applications.
 Nevertheless, you should consider RFID technology especially if your physical inventory causes long shutdown times and high labor costs.
-Want to know more about efficient labeling solutions for your business?
+Want to know more about efficient labeling systems for your business?
 Contact us for a FREE expert consultation!